oscfer88/oscfer88/README.md

 ### Hi there 👋

-I am a Lecturer in Cognitive NEuroscience at the University of Surrey (United Kingdom) working in the field of neurophysiology and congnitive psychology.
-I am interested in attention, predictions and consciousness, as well as open science, programming and data science in general.
-My work makes uses of advances neuroscientific techniques (EEG, MEG, TMS, eye-tracking) and cutting-edge data analysis methods (machine learning, time-frequency, connectivity, RIFT) to better understand how the human brain and mind work.
+I am a Lecturer in Cognitive Neuroscience at the University of Surrey (United Kingdom), working in the fields of neurophysiology and cognitive psychology.
+I am interested in attention, prediction, and consciousness, as well as open science, programming, and data science in general.
+My work makes use of advanced neuroscientific techniques (EEG, MEG, TMS, eye-tracking) and cutting-edge data analysis methods (machine learning, time-frequency analysis, connectivity, RIFT) to better understand how the human brain and mind work.

 ## 🔭 I’m currently working on:
 - **Neuronal effects of predictions based on statistical learning on visual attention** ([repository](https://github.com/oscfer88/dSL_RIFT))